 - Graduate School: most graduate programs will only accept students with degrees from accredited schools.

-The University of Cincinnati is accredited by the Higher Learning Commission/North Central Association (HLC/NCA)
+The University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission (HLC).

 ABET, recognized by the Higher Learning Commission, is the recognized accrediting body for college and university programs in applied science, computing, engineering, and technology.
 It is a federation of more than 25 professional and technical societies representing these fields.
 Among the most respected accreditation organizations in the U.S., ABET has provided leadership and quality assurance in high education for over 70 years.
 College of Engineering and Applied Science (CEAS) programs listed under ABET in this Accreditation section are listed by the ABET Commission which accredits that discipline.
 To learn more visit ABET at www.abet.org.